Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary: Experiments

+\textbf{Datasets}.
+To validate our approach, we used the VidTIMIT dataset \cite{sanderson2009multi}.
+The VidTIMIT dataset consists of video and corresponding audio recordings of 43 people (19 female and 24 male), reading sentences chosen from the TIMIT corpus \cite{Garofolo1992}.
+There are ten sentences for each person.
+The sentences' mean duration is 4.25 seconds, or about 106 video frames (25 fps).
+To test our algorithm, we also recorded a dataset of our own.
+We invited a female native English speaker to do recording via zoom meeting.
+We prepared prompts, including 44 words and 20 sentences.
+We also tested our algorithm in other languages like Mandarin Chinese.
+We used a native Mandarin Chinese speaker (female) as a model and captured a video of her reading a list of 386 syllables in Pinyin.
+The total recorded video is approximately 8 mins.
+Besides, we used online Youtube videos of a Chinese news broadcaster to test our algorithm. \textbf{Evaluation}.
 To evaluate the generated videos' quality, we conducted a human subjective test on Amazon Mechanical Turk (AMT) with 401 participants.
-We showed a total of 5 videos to the participants.
+We showed a total of 5 videos to the participants in which the identities of the speakers and the video presenter are mixed.
 The participants were required to rate those videos' quality on a Likert scale from 1 (very bad) to 5 (very good).
 The ratings include 1) The face in the video is clear; 2) The face motion in the video looks natural and smooth; 3) The audio-visual alignment (lip-sync) quality; 4) The overall visual quality of the video.
-We choose to compare our results with SoTA approaches using user study, including LearningGesture~\cite{ginosar2019learning}, neural-voice-puppetry~\cite{thies2019neural}, and Speech2Video~\cite{liao2020speech2video}.
+We compared our results with SoTA approaches, including LearningGesture~\cite{ginosar2019learning}, neural-voice-puppetry~\cite{thies2019neural}, and Speech2Video~\cite{liao2020speech2video}.
 Since these three methods are audio-based and use the real human voice in their demo videos.
 We also used a real human voice for the comparison.
 Table~\ref{tab:score} shows the scores from the user study for all methods.
 Our method has the best overall quality score compared to the other 3 SOTA methods.
 Besides, our text-based method is more flexible than the aforementioned audio-based method and not subject to vulnerability due to speaker variation.